Main Documentation#

 Represents one of the 64 squares on a chess board.

-- static from_str(name: str) Square #
+- static from_str(name: str) Square#

 Return the

-encoded by name (case‑insensitive).- Parameters:
+Squareencoded by name (case‑insensitive).- Parameters:

 name (str) – The name of the square